1/10/26, Saturday: Synthfest Session 1 (6:00 PM)

 • Advance ticket sales will shut down at midnight the day before the show if it hasn’t sold out.

-• An advance ticket guarantees that you’ll get in if it sells out, and advance ticket holders are guaranteed seating.
+• An advance ticket guarantees that you’ll get in if it sells out.

 • All chairs are first-come first-served for everybody.
 There’s really no bad seats, but up close is cooler.
 Come a little early to lock in your choice.